-Ryerson University has made the difficult decision to postpone all fall 2020 convocation ceremonies until 2021 or until it is permitted to safely hold large public gatherings again.
+Ryerson University continues to monitor the impacts of COVID-19 on convocation.
+Ceremonies are postponed until it is permitted to safely hold large public gatherings again.
 Please refer to the Graduation and Convocation section of Ryerson’s central COVID-19 website as this situation continues to evolve.

 - The university is continuing to follow the advice and guidance of public health agencies and government directives on social distancing to prevent the spread of COVID-19.

-- In light of the government and public health protocols regarding large indoor and outdoor gatherings, Ryerson University made the decision to postpone all fall 2020 convocation ceremonies until 2021, or until it is permitted to safely hold large public gatherings again.
+- In light of the government and public health protocols regarding large indoor and outdoor gatherings, the university will postpone all spring 2021 convocation ceremonies until it is permitted to safely hold large public gatherings again.

 - Yes.
 If you have applied to graduate, and have completed your program requirements successfully, you will still graduate and be awarded your degree/certificate.

 - Yes.
-Students who are approved to graduate will receive a letter confirming when they will receive their e-parchment and when they can expect to receive their paper parchment in the mail.
+Students who are approved to graduate will receive an email confirming when they will receive their e-parchment and when they can expect to receive their paper parchment in the mail.

-- In the near future, we will be reaching out to our 2020 grads to gather their input in the future planning of convocation ceremonies.
+- We will be reaching out to our 2020 grads and our spring 2021 grads to gather their input in the future planning of convocation ceremonies.